mco-gh/quizaic/README.md

 ### Setup

-1. Run `./scripts/setup.sh` to deploy backend services.
+1. Run `./scripts/setup.sh` to initialize everything and deploy the api and ui to cloud run.

 2. Run `./scripts/configure_auth.sh` to setup OAuth credentials and secrets needed for users to log into the application.